lucaspar/trustas/src/README.md

 *An example network for running TrustAS*

-> The `hfc` module is the Fabric-SDK-Py v0.7.0 and is replicated here for reproducibility purposes.
-As of September 2018 this was its latest version available.

 > This network is derived from the [Fabric-SDK-Py E2E test / example](https://github.com/hyperledger/fabric-sdk-py/blob/v0.7.0/test/integration/e2e_test.py).

 ### <a name="preparing"></a>Preparing the environment